-1. Using AI will become “frictionless,” meaning that it will be ever more seamlessly integrated into the e-discovery process.
+1. Using legal artificial intelligence will become “frictionless,” meaning that it will be ever more seamlessly integrated into the e-discovery process.

-3. AI will play an increasing role in orchestrating the e-discovery process, streamlining the process and improving efficiency.
+3. AI in law will play an increasing role in orchestrating the e-discovery process, streamlining the process and improving efficiency.

 And let’s not forget the 2015 survey by Altman Weil of 320 firms with at least 50 lawyers on staff which found that 35 percent of the leaders at those firms (responding anonymously) believed some form of AI would replace first-year associates in the coming decade.
 An additional 20 percent believed that second- and third-year attorneys could also be replaced by technology over the same period while fully half the respondents said that paralegals could be totally eliminated by computers.
 (See graphic below)